 The failure to draft a will results in the following problems or disadvantages:

-To correct this problem, new federal laws were enacted that allow for the “portability” of the first spouse’s exemption.
+To correct this problem, federal laws were enacted that allow for the “portability” of the first spouse’s exemption.
 These new portability rules allow for the second spouse to use the first spouse’s unused exemption.
-So in our example, the new portability rules would seem to eliminate this problem.
-But do they really?

-So where does this leave most taxpayers?
-Taxpayers can preserve their unified credit exemption and eliminate estate taxes by placing their assets in a credit shelter trust.
-If correctly structured, the trust provides the surviving spouse and/or descendants with income for life and access to the principal as needed, but the assets are not taxed in either spouses estate.
+This is a lot to consider, so where does this leave most taxpayers?
+In certain circumstances, taxpayers will want to insure that they are able to utilize their unified credit exemption regardless of what the surviving spouse does.
+In such a case, they can eliminate estate taxes by placing their assets in a credit shelter trust.
+If correctly structured, the unified credit trust can also provide the surviving spouse and/or descendants with income for life and access to the principal as needed, but the assets will pass free of federal estate taxes.
 The savings here could be quite significant and the planning is much more certain.
-Finally, using this mechanism combined with GST exempt provisions can accommodate a client who wishes to create a dynasty or generation skipping trust.
+Finally, using this mechanism combined with GST tax exempt trust provisions can accommodate a client who wishes to create a dynasty or generation skipping trust.

-From a federal estate tax perspective, people are surprised that life insurance owned by an individual is included in their taxable estate at death.
+Federal Estate Tax: From a federal estate tax perspective, people are surprised that life insurance owned by an individual is included in their taxable estate at death.
 This may result in federal estate taxes being paid on insurance proceeds at death.
-To avoid federal estate taxes, often times an irrevocable life insurance trust is utilized to own such policies to remove them from the taxable estate.

-Taxpayers sometime fail to recognize they can give $13,000 per year to as many donees as they desire.
-In addition, the spouse can join in such gift for an additional $13,000 annual donee exclusion.
-This will allow for gifts of $26,000 per year to as many donees as desired.
+Taxpayers sometime fail to recognize they can give $15,000 per year to as many donees as they desire.
+In addition, the spouse can join in such gift for an additional $15,000 annual donee exclusion.
+This will allow for gifts of $30,000 per year to as many donees as desired.
 Note that this gift must be a present interest gift as defined by the Internal Revenue Code, regulations and case law.
 Basically, a present interest gift is one where the recipient can enjoy the immediate benefits of such a gift in a significant way.
+In addition, a taxpayer has a unified credit of $10,580,000 to utilize against lifetime gifts.
 For more on this topic, related and other gift strategies please review Gift Giving: Tax Advantages.

 There are other gift giving strategies that may be available depending upon the situation.
 For example, the use of a family limited partnership can be a powerful transfer vehicle that can create estate and income tax savings for a family.
 Please see the article Family Limited Partnerships to explore these tax benefits.